jayand017/detect-redirect/README.md

 # detect-redirect
-Detect the device and redirect mobile website
+Detect the device and redirect to mobile website